level-level/Clarkson-Theme/core/index.md

 pagetitle: Clarkson Core
 type: core

-features:
-    - title: Runs on Twig
-      subtext: Cleaner code and a better workflow
-      icon: code
-    - title: WordPress object
-      subtext: Comes with Object Orientated classes for WordPress data types
-      icon: code
-    - title: Easy installation
-      subtext: Can be installed via Composer
-      icon: track_changes
+hero-header: "A plugin to write Object-Oriented code in combination with the Twig templating enging while keeping the WordPress Way of working in mind."

 ---

-# A plugin to write Object-Oriented code in combination with the Twig templating enging while keeping the WordPress Way of working in mind.
-{: .hero-header .flow-text }
+## What is Clarkson Core?
+Clarkson Core is an plugin that enables you to use the Twig templating engine inside your Theme and Plugins.
+It also delivers base classes for the WordPress data types which encourage you to write more Object-Orientated code.
+This results in cleaner code and a better workflow.

+## What is Twig and why we use it?

+Twig is a templating engine that makes it easier for both front-end and back-end developers to work on your project.
+It helps you separate logic from templates files and allows you to write modular, more efficient and easier to maintain code.
+Clarkson is build so that the default WordPress Theming hierarchy is respected.

+## Object Oriented WordPress Objects like Posts and Terms

+Contains default classes that for example represent `WP_Post`, `WP_Term` and `WP_User` and can be extended to customize them for your own Custom Post Types, Taxonomies or Users.

+## Why not plugin XYZ?
+The combination of loading the WordPress objects and removing the need of duplicating `.php` left use with building Clarkson.